Compressive Sensing with Wigner $D$-functions on Subsets of the Sphere

 \end{enumerate}

 \end{theorem}

 \tit{Proof}: See supplementary material Section VIII-D.

+\begin{remark} Relationships between the various constants in the above equations are as follows.
+We have $C_2 = C'' C_0 \delta_{2s}^{-2}$, where $C_0$ is from \Cref{thm:rip_bos} (see associated reference for numerical value) and $C'' = (\frac{3}{2})^{1/6} C'$ with $C'$ found in \eqref{eq:Wigner_D_Bound} (see associated reference for numerical value).
+Remaining is $C_1$, which is from \Cref{thm:sparse_recovery_rip} (see associated reference for numerical value). \end{remark}

-\begin{remark} In the above, the $s$ can be thought of as the sparsity of the vector $a_1'$, which is less than or equal to the sparsity of $a'$.
-Theorem~\ref{thm:restricted_so3_accuracy} tells us that, if the sparsity of $a'$ ($a_1'$) scales with the square root of $N_D$, then we can achieve compressive measurements for $w(\alpha,\beta,\gamma)$ on $R$ only, with the errors in the reconstruction of $w(\alpha,\beta,\gamma)$ and the Wigner $D$-function coefficients given by \eqref{eq:function_error_on_R} and \eqref{eq:D_coef_error}, respectively. \end{remark}
+\begin{remark} In the above, the $s$ can be thought of as the sparsity of the vector $a_1'$, which is bounded by the sparsity of $a'$.
+Thus, Theorem~\ref{thm:restricted_so3_accuracy} tells us that if the sparsity of $a'$ ($a_1'$) scales slower than the square root of $N_D$, the required number of measurements to recover $w(\alpha,\beta,\gamma)$ on $R$ only becomes sub-linear in $N_D$ (ignoring log factors) and the errors in $w(\alpha,\beta,\gamma)$ and the Wigner $D$-function coefficients are given by \eqref{eq:function_error_on_R} and \eqref{eq:D_coef_error}, respectively. \end{remark}

 \begin{remark} From \eqref{eq:function_error_on_R} as $\lambda_c$ decreases, the error in $\widehat{w}(\alpha, \beta, \gamma)$ on $R$ becomes bounded only by the sparse representation error and $\epsilon$, which includes noise and the ignored RGSFs.
-Also note that if the function $w$ can be represented by only the RGSFs that are kept in $\Phi_1'$, then the bound function reconstruction error in \eqref{eq:function_error_on_R} depends only on the sparse representation and noise errors (see the proof of \eqref{eq:function_error_on_R}). \end{remark}
+Also note that if the function $w$ can be represented by only the RGSFs that are kept in $\Phi_1'$, then the bound on function reconstruction error in \eqref{eq:function_error_on_R} depends only on the sparse representation and noise errors (see the proof of \eqref{eq:function_error_on_R}). \end{remark}